SFO drops five-year-long Fuji Xerox investigation

 The investigation focused on allegations that former executives at Fuji Xerox NZ used inappropriate accounting mechanisms to inflate the company's total revenue between 2011 and 2016.
 These revenue figures were used in reporting to its Japanese parent company.

-The office supplies company, which has changed its name to Fujifilm New Zealand, suffered massive losses and had to be recapitalised by its Japanese parent.
+The office supplies company, which has changed its name to Fujifilm Business Innovation New Zealand, suffered massive losses and had to be recapitalised by its Japanese parent.

 The "inappropriate accounting" over a six-year period from March 2011 to March 2016 culminated in parent company Fujifilm booking losses of $473 million, including about $355m from the New Zealand company.